-Attachment B Virginia's Consolidated State Plan Amendment #5
+Attachment B Virginia's Consolidated State Plan Amendment 5

-Dogo ESEA Section Change Doggon Page Number ESEA Section Change Reason 9 ESEA section 1111(c) and (d) Added Multiple Races to the list of student groups for which data is reported Student records that are marked with two or more races represent more than 5% of the total student population across the state.
+Page Number ESEA Section Change Reason 9 ESEA section 1111(c) and (d) Added Multiple Races to the list of student groups for which data is reported Student records that are marked with two or more races represent more than 5% of the total student population across the state.
 11-14 ESEA section 1111(c)(4)(A)(i)(I)(aa) Questions 1-3 were rewritten to describe how the new baseline, measures of interim progress and long-term goals for reading and mathematics were set and how they contribute to making significant progress in closing statewide proficiency gaps.
 Virginia administered new reading assessments based on new standards for the first time to a fully representative population in 2021-2022, and there is a new alternate assessment for students with significant cognitive disabilities in reading and mathematics in 2021-2022.
 New baselines, measures of interim progress, and long-term goals for reading and mathematics need to be established.
-15 ESEA section 1111(c)(4)(A)(i)(I)(bb) Added: "It is important to note that as approved through the COVID-19 Amendment, the measures of interim progress from accountability year 2020-2021 were shifted forward two years to accountability year 2022-2023, and all subsequent measures of interim progress were shifted forward two years as well."
-Shifting targets forward two years for the federal graduation index was approved through the COVID-19 amendment and since it is a long term change, USED has requested it be placed in the Consolidated State Plan.
-17 ESEA section 1111(c)(4)(A)(ii) Added: "It is important to note that as approved through the COVID-19 Amendment, the measures of interim progress from accountability year 2020-2021 were shifted forward Shifting targets forward two years for English Learner Progress was approved through the COVID-19 amendment and since it is a long term change, USED
+15 ESEA section 1111(c)(4)(A)(i)(I)(bb) Added: "It is important to note that as approved through the COVID-19 Addendum, the measures of interim progress from accountability year 2020-2021 were shifted forward two years to accountability year 2022-2023, and all subsequent measures of interim progress were shifted forward two years as well."
+Shifting targets forward two years for the federal graduation index was approved through the COVID-19 Addendum and since it is a long term change, USED has requested it be placed in the Consolidated State Plan.
+17 ESEA section 1111(c)(4)(A)(ii) Added: "It is important to note that as approved through the COVID-19 Addendum, the measures of interim progress from accountability year 2020-2021 were shifted forward two years to accountability year 2022-2023, and all subsequent measures of Shifting targets forward two years for English Learner Progress was approved through the COVID-19 Addendum and since it is a long term change, USED has requested it be placed in the Consolidated State Plan.